snotskie/ttrpg/site/src/index.md

 - **Weakened:** Rolls you make as a Defender in violent Contests are made with a $-2$ modifier.
 Resting or tending to your wounds ends this condition.
 - **Agreeable to $X$:** Rolls you make as a Defender in non-violent Contests where $X$ is an Attacker are made with a $-2$ modifier.
 If $X$ does an action or makes a request that would bring you harm, this condition ends.
 - **Head/Hand/Heart/Home Cursed by $X$:** When $X$ witnesses you perform a roll using the affected Stat, $X$ may have you perform the roll again and use the new value.
 If they do, this condition ends.
-- **Slowed/Mislead:** The next roll you make to gain the advantage in a Chase is made with a $-2$ modifier.
+- **Slowed/Mislead:** The next roll you make to gain the advantage in an Endeavor is made with a $-2$ modifier.
 Then, this condition ends.
 - **Exhausted/Cursed:** Dice in your pool of Blessing Dice are each worth $1$ less, to a minimum of $1$.
 This condition ends when you remove its cause.
 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
 - **Disarmed:** If you would win a violent Contest as the Attacker by $10$ or more, you win by $9$ instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.